MACHINE CT174 SILICASILICON RENDER 1.0mm

 How many tubs of CT174 Machine 1.0 mm do I need for my project?

-Each 25 kg tub covers approximately 16–17 m² at the TDS-verified application rate of 1.5 kg/m², so a 500 m² commercial facade typically requires around 30–32 tubs.
-Adding 5–10% for detailing around window reveals, corners, and equipment priming waste ensures enough material to maintain continuous wet-on-wet application across each full elevation without a visible join line.
+Each 25 kg tub covers approximately 16–17 m² at the TDS-verified rate of 1.5 kg/m², so a 500 m² commercial facade typically requires around 30–32 tubs.
+Adding 5–10 % for detailing around reveals, corners, and equipment priming waste ensures enough material to maintain continuous wet-on-wet application across each elevation without a visible join line.

 What happens if it rains within 24 hours of applying CT174 Machine?

-The render reaches rain resistance approximately 24 hours after application under standard conditions (+20 °C, 50% RH), so checking a 48-hour weather forecast before you start is the most reliable way to protect a freshly rendered elevation.
-Scaffold sheeting provides an effective safety net on exposed sites where conditions can change quickly, keeping the surface protected until the silicate-silicone binder has fully cross-linked and hardened into its durable, hydrophobic film.
+The render reaches rain resistance approximately 24 hours after application at +20 °C and 50 % RH, so checking a 48-hour forecast before you start is the most reliable way to protect a freshly rendered elevation.
+Scaffold sheeting provides an effective safety net on exposed sites where conditions change quickly, keeping the surface protected until the silicate-silicone binder has fully cross-linked into its durable, hydrophobic film.

 Can I apply CT174 Machine 1.0 mm by hand for small touch-up areas?